What Are API Attacks And How Can We Prevent Them?

 Companies can develop a notification system in which the receiving system can forward notification alerts to the user’s phone.
 Users can set up this notification system when they get on board for the first time.
 MBaaS platforms can take care of this need and can integrate with the API policies that the company is looking for.
 However, during this make sure that the method to change the mobile number itself is secure from all ends.
 This may not entirely prevent an attack, but it can alert the user, giving more possibility to fight off the hack.

 Another method is to enable Two Factor Authentication (2FA) where a user has to enter an additional passcode other than the password itself.
+It can be easily implemented by using an API gateway platform.
 This additional password is sent to the user, in different methods when the login attempts happen from a distant location or another computer.
 For example, Facebook uses its built-in OTP (one-time passwords) which is generated for a few moments before a new one comes.

 Some banks use 2FA using an SMS push notification, sending a time-sensitive PIN to users’ mobile phones upon account access.
 This might be the safest form of authentication available where a user must have access to the registered mobile number to enter the account.